Russell's sense of the word 'grammar'

-I will remark as well that I have no personal interest in W.'s having been -- or not having been -- a Christian.
-I myself am not a disciple of Jesus, nor in any way religious, but of Socrates.
-I think, however, that fairness to the facts demands that we acknowledge that W. was not in the least an atheist.
+I have no personal interest in Wittgenstein's having been -- or not having been -- a Christian; it wouldn't affect my own religion one way or the other (Wittgenstein said to Drury, "Make sure that your religion is a matter between you and God only" (Recollections p.
+102), i.e. not dependent on the faith of others).
+But fairness to the facts demands that we acknowledge that Wittgenstein was not in the least an atheist.
 Toward the end of his life he wrote that life can force the concept 'God' on us, and by 'God' he meant the God of the Bible, of which he had written that the Old Testament was its body, the New Testament its head (or fulfillment).
-He did not believe in the "Second Coming", but -- strange, at least to me, to say -- he was inclined to believe in Jesus's Resurrection.
-W. was in no way a Logical Positivist; he had more regard for St. Augustine than he had for the Enlightenment.
-When Bertrand Russell wrote that Wittgenstein "was a very singular man, and I doubt whether his disciples knew what manner of man he was", I must agree with him.
-I am deeply grateful to him for what I have called Wittgenstein's "logic of language" (as my Internet site is titled), but his world-view is quite foreign to me.
+He did not believe in the "Second Coming", but -- strange, at least to me, to say -- he was inclined to believe in Jesus' Resurrection.
+Wittgenstein was in no way a Logical Positivist; he had more regard for St. Augustine than he had for the Enlightenment.
+When Bertrand Russell wrote that Wittgenstein "was a very singular man, and I doubt whether his disciples knew what manner of man he was", I would agree with him, at least about the "philosophical journalists", as he called them, who write about his later work.
+I am deeply grateful to Wittgenstein for what I have called his "logic of language" (as my Internet site is titled), but his world-view is in most respects quite foreign to me.

 "Go the bloody hard way!"